opnsense/tools/README.md

 Setting up a build system
 =========================

-Install FreeBSD 10.3-RELEASE (i386 or amd64 depending on your target arch) on a machine with at least 25GB of hard disk (UFS works better than ZFS) and at least 4GB of RAM to successfully build all standard images.
+Install FreeBSD 11.0-RELEASE (i386 or amd64 depending on your target) on a machine with at least 25GB of hard disk (UFS works better than ZFS) and at least 4GB of RAM to successfully build all standard images.
 All tasks require a root user.
 Do the following to grab the repositories